The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

-The proof of the above theorems is based on a coupling between the sequential and Parallel-IDLA processes.
-To construct this coupling we consider the realization of a (parallel or sequential) IDLA process on $G$ as irregular 2-dimensional array $L$ where each element $L(i,j)\in V$.
+The proofs of the above theorems are based on a coupling between the Sequential and Parallel-IDLA processes.
+To construct this coupling we consider a (Parallel or Sequential) IDLA process on $G$ as an irregular 2-dimensional array $L$ where each element $L(i,j)\in V$.
 This array $L$ has $n$ rows representing the $n$ particles.
-Column $t$ represent time $t$, and thus $L(i,t)$ represented the vertex visited by walk $i$ at time $t$.
-The index of each row $i$ goes from $0$ to $\rho_i$.
-We denote the set of indices for the non-empty cells of $L$ by $\mathcal{I}_L$.
+Column $t$ represents time $t$, and thus $L(i,t)$ represents the vertex visited by walk $i$ at time $t$.
+We let $\rho_i$ denote the length of walk $i$, hence the index of each row $i$ goes from $0$ to $\rho_i$.
+We denote by $\mathcal{I}_L$ the set of all indices $(i,t)$ of the array $L$.